 Our other facilities are in Burlingame, California, Southport, North Carolina and Sterling, Virginia.
-Across all of our facilities we have approximately 140,000 square feet of lab and production space.
 All facilities are leased.
 Our facility in Burlingame is subject to a lease that terminates in June 2022, at which time we intend to relocate the operations.
 A summary of our facilities is listed below.